 Bretton Woods, New Hampshire

-Few resorts situated amid spectacular scenery are equally desirable in summer and winter but the Omni Mount Washington Resort (603-278-1000, omnihotels.com/mountwashington) is one of them.
-In warmer months, families staying at any of the resort’s properties have access to hiking, horseback or pony riding, and tennis and golf clinics—plus mountainside ATV tours and free scenic tours via ski lift.
-Many of these activities are available as supervised kids’ programs too, if you’d rather just sit in an Adirondack chair and gaze at Mt.
-Washington.
+Okay, okay.
+It’s a bit of a haul.
+However, few resorts compare to Omni Mount Washington Resort’s spectacular scenery (603-278-1000, omnihotels.com/mountwashington).
+When it’s nice and warm out, families crashing at any of this resort’s properties will enjoy sweet activities like horseback and pony riding, hiking on local trails, games of tennis and even local golf clinics, plus other great things like free scenic tours (via a ski lift!) and mountainside ATV tours, too—even supervised kids’ programs!
 Come winter, a free shuttle will take you to the lauded Bretton Woods ski resort, just two minutes up the road (skiing is free with any stay).
 A boast-worthy bonus: Young visitors can experience the thrill of swimming outdoors amid a snow-covered landscape thanks to an outdoor pool that’s heated year-round.
 If the allure of Mt.
 Washington won’t let go, consider taking the cog railway (603-278-5404, thecog.com) up rather than driving.
 Launched in 1869, the steep mountainside ride can be made in a steam locomotive or the new biodiesel train Wajo Nanatasi.
 You’ll have an hour to enjoy the stunning views, visit a museum and have a bite to eat before heading back down.

 STAY: The Omni Mount Washington Hotel is the resort’s crown jewel, but families can also choose the Lodge at Bretton Woods.

 Amherst & Williamstown, Massachusetts